 The Alumni Association offers dozens of ways to get involved with the Johns Hopkins community.
 No matter your interest, background, hometown, or availability, we’ve created a vast array of opportunities for you to become active in the life of the university.

-Get Involved with Your Local Chapter or Affinity Group
+Get Involved with Your Local Regional Community or an Industry, Identity, or Shared Interest Group

 New to New York?
 Lost in London?
 Chances are there are other Johns Hopkins graduates in your city who are eager to welcome you to your new surroundings.
-There are almost 100 alumni chapters, clubs, and affinity communities worldwide, all of which are dedicated to planning fun events that promote alumni interaction.
-Learn more about your chapter or club and get involved.
+There are almost 100 regional and idustry, indentity, and shared interest communities worldwide, all of which are dedicated to planning fun events that promote alumni interaction.
+Learn more.

 Got interests?
 Of course you do.
 The Alumni Association is always seeking alumni leaders to help guide our communities.
 With your help, we can strengthen the Johns Hopkins alumni community together.